US aid worker and French journalist freed in West Africa

-The two men were the highest-profile foreigners known to be held in the region, and their release was the largest since a French woman and two Italian men were all freed together in Mali back in October 2020.

-The press organization Reporters Without Borders, which had long pushed for Dubois’ release, said that “we feel joy and immense relief,” and thanked French authorities.

-Els Woodke, released a statement through a family spokesman saying she had not yet spoken with her husband but had been told he was in good condition.
+Els Woodke released a statement through a family spokesman saying that she had not yet spoken with her husband, but had been told he was in good condition.

 “She praises God for answering the prayers of Christians everywhere who have prayed for this outcome,” the statement read.